derhansen/derhansen.github.io/_posts/2022-07-16-restricting-automated-spam-submissions-in-typo3-form-extension.md

 [TER](https://extensions.typo3.org/extension/form_crshield) and which stopped automated form submissions at least for the TYPO3 websites I am responsible for.

-The challenge/response spam protection does not require any user interaction and is pretty simple:
+The **JavaScript challenge/response spam protection** does not require any user interaction and is pretty simple:

 1. A hidden input field with a server side generated data-attribute (the challenge) is added to all forms
 2. The client executes the included JavaScript, which: